catalyst-cloud/catalystcloud-docs/source/best-practices/high-availability.rst

 #################

-This document outlines the physical infrastructure and software features that make the Catalyst Cloud highly available and resilient.
+This document outlines the physical infrastructure and software features that make Catalyst Cloud highly available and resilient.
 It covers built-in features that are inherited by every project and services that can be used to enhance the availability of web applications and websites hosted on the Catalyst Cloud.